James Gunn

-James Francis Gunn Jr. (born August 5, 1966) is an American filmmaker and executive.
-He began his career as a screenwriter in the mid-1990s, starting at Troma Entertainment with Tromeo and Juliet (1997).
-He then began working as a director, starting with the horror-comedy film Slither (2006), and moving to the superhero genre with Super (2010), Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), The Suicide Squad (2021), and the forthcoming Guardians of the Galaxy Vol. 3 (2023).
+James Francis Gunn Jr. (born August 5, 1966) is an American screenwriter, director, and producer.
+He began his career as a screenwriter in the mid-1990s, starting at Troma Entertainment with Tromeo and Juliet (1996).
+He then began working as a director, starting with the horror-comedy film Slither (2006), and moving to the superhero genre with Super (2010), Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), The Suicide Squad (2021), and Guardians of the Galaxy Vol. 3 (2023).

 In 2022, Warner Bros.
-Discovery hired Gunn and Peter Safran to become co-chairmen and co-CEOs of DC Studios.
+Discovery hired Gunn and his longtime producer Peter Safran to become co-chairmen and co-CEOs of DC Studios.
+Under DC Studios, Gunn co-produced and executive produced every film and television series under the DC Universe (DCU) media franchise alongside Safran, which acts as a soft-reboot of the DC Extended Universe (DCEU).
+In the DCU, he is the creator of the series Creature Commandos (2024) and the writer-director of the film Superman (2025).